Paxien/Create-xyz-Project-Collections/Tools/Multi Database Viewer/README.md

 This code is a React component for a **Database Viewer** application, where users can view tables from various databases, interact with table data, maintain a history of actions, and manage favorites.

+How to use:
+This was deisgned to allow create users to copy and paste code to be resued in ther eown projects.

 Here's a breakdown of how the code works:

 ![xcc](https://github.com/user-attachments/assets/47bb1563-161c-449d-8d7e-839a20357713)